ASE on your local PC

 atoms.set_constraint([FixSymmetry(atoms)])

-atoms = ExpCellFilter(atoms, hydrostatic_strain=False)
+cell_filter = FrechetCellFilter(atoms, hydrostatic_strain=False)

-opt = BFGS(atoms)
+opt = BFGS(cell_filter)

-# [rule in ASE interface]
+# ---------- rule in ASE interface

 # output file for energy: 'log.tote' in eV/cell

-# CrySPY reads the last line of 'log.tote'
+# CrySPY reads the last line of 'log.tote' file

-e = atoms.atoms.get_total_energy()
+e = cell_filter.atoms.get_total_energy() # eV/cell

 with open('log.tote', mode='w') as f: